jborgers/http-client-monitor/README.md

 You can add more logging by switching to DEBUG level (application.properties.)

 We have two services, both have endpoints: /greetingMany and /hello.
+1. `cd greeting-many`
-1. Build with `./mvnw compile`
+2. `./mvnw compile`
-2. Start service 1 and 2 in two consoles by:
+3. Start service 1 and 2 in two consoles by:
 `./run 8080`
 `./run 8081`

-3. Call `/greetingMany` on service 1 by:
+4. Call `/greetingMany` on service 1 by:
 `curl "localhost:8080/greetingMany?threads=10"`
 where `threads` is the number of rest calls made by `/greetingMany` to `/hello`.

-4. Monitor service 1 with e.g. VisualVm MBean browser, under com.jpinpoint.monitor.
+5. Monitor service 1 with e.g. VisualVm MBean browser, under com.jpinpoint.monitor.
 You can see dynamic behavior of the pool usage for the total pool and per route:
 * leased: connections in use
 * pending: connections requests waiting for a connection from the pool